 Bantu It Up

 Yara Shahidi's Bantu knots and doe-eyed makeup stopped me in my tracks.
-This look is the perfect way to protect the hair in style.
+This look is the perfect way to protect your natural hair in style, and variations of it are possible at short, medium, or long lengths.

-Diandra's golden curls can be recreated with a flexi rod set, no matter your hair texture.
+Diandra Forrest's golden curls can be recreated with a flexi-rod set, no matter your hair texture.
 Just make sure to have some mousse on hand to help stretch and set the curls.
-Design Essentials Natural Curl Enhancing Mousse ($16) will give the hair hold without the crunch.
+Design Essentials Natural Curl Enhancing Mousse ($16) will give your natural hair hold without the crunch.

 Michaela Coel's cropped cut shows off her stunning features and is a low-maintenance way to embrace your natural hair texture without the wash-day commitment.